Settlements vs. judgments: Workers’ compensation claims for nonprofits

 This situation is best for both parties: it’s amicable, easy, and with the proper insurance in place everybody wins.
 The issues that may arise if this scenario ever plays out is what would happen if you took on a costly settlement without workers’ compensation insurance in place.

 A judgment occurs when a settlement can’t be reached between the two parties and so requires a judge to render a decision.
 Judgments are a bit more complicated than settlements because there are a variety of different types of judgments that may result from a case.
 For our purposes, here are three types of judgments your nonprofit may encounter:

 This situation comes about when it’s unclear whether an injury caused to a worker is covered by a workers’ compensation claim.
-For instance, if your employee is using a vehicle owned by your nonprofit organization takes it home and suffers an injury getting out of the vehicle.
+For instance, your employee using a vehicle owned by your nonprofit organization takes it home and suffers an injury getting out of the vehicle.
 A declaratory judgment is when the judge decides whether the injury is indeed covered by workers’ compensation and so needs to be covered by you, the employer.

 A default judgment is one made in favor of either party because the opposing party failed to appear in court.
 So if your employee who suffered burns from the grill at your nonprofit’s barbecue sues for workers’ compensation, but then, for whatever reason, fails to show up in court, you would win the case by default.

 This type of judgment is rendered in favor of one party over another when a full trial has not been completed.
 When it’s evident what the outcome of the case will be, you or your employee may decide that the time and energy put into a trial is unnecessary and ask the judge to render a judgment based on witness statements provided up to that point.

 Compare quotes from trusted carriers with Insureon